Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Backstories and Relationships

 First, write a sentence about your character on the back page and pass your character sheet on to the player on your right.
 They add a sentence linking their character to yours and defining the relationship.
-Repeat this process one more time, or give your sheet to a third person so that they can expand on the first relationship.
+Repeat this process one more time, or give your sheet to a third player so that they can expand on the first relationship.

 #### Age